 '''

-existing bean assuming an event role

 import org.drools.test.StockTick

 declare StockTick

 @role( event )

 end

-generated bean assuming an event role
+// generated bean assuming an event role

 declare Alarm

 @role( event )

 type : String

 timestamp : long

 end

 '''

-3.5.5.3.
+4.6.5.3.
 Entry-Point Stream Listeners

 A new key "from entry-point" has been added to allow a pattern in a rule to listen on a stream, which avoids the overhead of having to insert the object into the working memory where it is potentially reasoned over by all rules.